Marianao

 Marianao is one of the 15 municipalities or boroughs (municipios in Spanish) in the city of Havana, Cuba.
 It lies 10 kilometres southwest of the original city of Havana, with which it is connected by the Marianao railway.
 In 2022 the municipality had a population of 134,057.
 Marianao is on a range of hills of about 1500 above sea level and is noted for its salubrious climate.
 The city dates back to 1830.

 Overview

 As Havana expanded during the 1930s and 1940s, Marianao became a suburb of the city.

 A famous landmark is the monument built to honor Carlos Juan Finlay, a doctor who helped eradicate yellow fever in Cuba in the 19th century.
 It is shaped like a syringe.
 The monument is at the junction of Calles 100 and 31, close to several major hospitals.

 Marianao is home to the famous Tropicana Club and was home to the Oriental Park Racetrack.
+In 1928 Chicagoan gangster Al Capone opened a pool hall near the racetrack, but it closed not long after.